 ORAL PROFICIENCY INTERVIEW (OPI)

-- Students with a language teaching minor who do not obtain the required rating on the OPI must drop the minor altogether.
+Students with a language teaching minor or a DLI minor who do not obtain the required rating on the OPI must drop the minor.

 GRADE / GPA REQUIREMENT